From temperament to conformation, Cyden Stallions’ owner Lara Dyson explains what to look for in a stallion

 While attitude and personality will add to his stallion status, these characteristics need to be manageable.

-Considering your chosen stallion will make up half of the genetic makeup of your foal, and so a good temperament is vital as this is an important characteristic that will be passed on.
+As your chosen stallion will make up half of the genetic makeup of your foal, a good temperament is vital as this is an important characteristic that will be passed on.

 When looking for the perfect dressage stallion, good conformation is vital to achieving movements and paces that score high percentages.